clemenko/k8s_exam/README.md

 ## What to study
 Start with the Udemy and Linux Foundation online classes.
-To get a better understanding of the underlying components then work through (Kelsey Hightower's Kubernetes the Hard Way)[https://github.com/kelseyhightower/kubernetes-the-hard-way].
+To get a better understanding of the underlying components then work through [Kelsey Hightower's Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).